pandas-dev/pandas/doc/source/development/roadmap.rst

 Additionally, an item *not* being on the roadmap does not exclude it from inclusion in pandas.
 The roadmap is intended for larger, fundamental changes to the project that are likely to take months or years of developer time.
+Smaller-scoped items will continue to be tracked on our `issue tracker <https://github.com/pandas-dev/pandas/issues>`__.

 See :ref:`roadmap.evolution` for proposing changes to this document.